6th floor restaurant

 Punk Michelin

-Fotografiska restaurant, with more than five exemplary years under its belt, has firmly established itself in Estonia as a beacon and gastronomic innovator, blazing trails in sustainable culinary art, plant-based dishes, and masterful use of local ingredients.
-Year after year, the restaurant has offered seasonal delicacies, earning major accolades, including the Michelin Green Star for three consecutive years and high praise from Falstaff Nordic.
+Fotografiska restaurant, with almost six years under its belt, has firmly established itself in Estonia as a beacon and gastronomic innovator, blazing trails in sustainable culinary art, plant-based dishes, and masterful use of local ingredients.
+Year after year, the restaurant has offered seasonal delicacies, earning major accolades, including the Michelin Green Star for three consecutive years and high praise both from Falstaff Nordic and 360°Eat Guide.

 Fotografiska has always upheld its mission—to inspire a more conscious world and create new perspectives—and turned that mission into reality, both in the restaurant and museum.
-The goal is to bring the world closer, fostering international dialogue and diversity while creating a meeting place for inspiring experiences.
+We have always brought the world closer, fostering diversity and creating a meeting place for inspiring experiences.